lightning-developer/lightning-rfc/11-payment-encoding.md

 to require a higher, more conservative value than the default one, depending on their fee estimation policy and their sensitivity to time locks.
-Note that remote nodes in the route specify their required `cltv_expiry_delta` in the `channel_update` message, which they can update at all times.
+Note that remote nodes in the route specify their required `cltv_expiry_delta` in the `channel_update`, which they can update at all times.

 The `f` field allows on-chain fallback.
 This may not make sense for tiny or time-sensitive payments, however.
 It's possible that new